OjasJohar/ECOMSITE/README.md

 # Shopping Site (ECOMSITE)

-The Shopping Site, also known as [ECOMSITE], is a simple web application built using React.js.
+The Shopping Site, also known as [ECOMSITE](https://ecomsite-two.vercel.app/), is a simple web application built using React.js.
 It demonstrates the basic functionality of a shopping cart, allowing users to add products, adjust quantities, and calculate the total price.
 The application utilizes React, HTML, and CSS (Tailwind) to create a responsive and user-friendly interface.

 ## Features